SERLatBTH/StarterGuide-DJIMavic2Pro/README.md

 ## SDK

-+ To use the SDK and build apps for the device you need to register as developer.
+* To use the SDK and build apps for the device you need to register as developer.
 Go [here](https://developer.dji.com/) then click become a developer.
-+ Documentation and the SDK files per platform can be found [here](https://developer.dji.com/)
+* Documentation and the SDK files per platform can be found [here](https://developer.dji.com/)
-+ Available SDKs: Mobile, UX, OnBoard, Payload, Windows.
+* Available SDKs: Mobile, UX, OnBoard, Payload, Windows.
+* Features: flight, camera, missions and subsystems.

 ##  Putting The Device Back